 Information design can be used for broad audiences or specific audiences.
-The resulting work often seeks to improve a user's trust of a product such as medicine packaging inserts, operational instructions for medicine packing inserts, operational instructions for industrial machinery, and information for emergencies.
+The resulting work often seeks to improve a user's trust in a product such as medicine packaging inserts, operational instructions for medicine packing inserts, operational instructions for industrial machinery, and information for emergencies.
 Government and regulatory authorities have legislated about a number of information design issues, such as the minimum size of type in financial small print, the labeling of ingredients in processed food, and the testing of medicine labeling.

 Simplicity is a major concern in information design.
 The aim is clarity.
 Sometimes more information means more clarity.
 Simplicity is a growing subjective matter and must always be increasing with the information user in mind.
 Simplicity can be easy when following five simple steps when it comes to information design.

 - Pick the right tool for the job

 - Highlight what is important